ambisign-gavin/react-native-android-background-geolocation/README.md

 | VALUE | DESCRIPTION |
 | --- | --- |
-| PRIORITY_BALANCED_POWER_ACCURACY | This will mixed-use GPS or wifi and cell towers to get a location.
+| PRIORITY_BALANCED_POWER_ACCURACY | This will mixed-use GPS or wifi and cell towers to get the location.
 | PRIORITY_HIGH_ACCURACY | This will use GPS to get the finest location available but use more power.
 | PRIORITY_LOW_POWER | This will use wifi or cell towers to get the location.
-| PRIORITY_NO_POWER | No locations will be returned unless a different client has requested location updates.
+| PRIORITY_NO_POWER | Your app does not trigger any location updates, but receives locations triggered by other apps.

 ---